AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based demo - Retail.md

    You may see several of the following lines output to the console window after saving the genres and before adding the movies: `Input string was not in a correct format.`.
 You can safely ignore these due to some movies the API retrieved are poorly formatted.

-> NOTE: You must have waited for the Event Generator Databricks notebook to complete for this to run and have the later steps in the lab match.
+> NOTE: You must wait for the Event Generator Databricks notebook to be completed first before running this step.
+This is to ensure that later steps in the lab to match.

 ### Task 4: Perform and deploy association rules calculation for offline algorithms